 Accommodations for this Adventure are basic including camping and shared rooms in local villages.
 Contact us for more info.

 Looking to extend your trip to Ecuador?
-Customized trip extensions are available — Contact Explorer X for more information!
+We are developing optional trip extensions to the Galapagos and Cotopaxi National Park.
+Customized trip extensions are also available — Contact Explorer X for more information!

 Customize Your Trip to Ecuador!